Turning asset integrity programs upside down

 The two kinds of knowledge you need to understand risks to your line

-Many pipeline operators rely on data-driven computational risk assessment tools for managing asset integrity.
+Many pipeline operators rely on data-driven computational risk assessment tools for managing asset integrity programs.
 This is partly because most programs are designed to provide the kinds of information that regulatory authorities require.
 Because regulators are familiar with these tools, they are more likely to have confidence that you’ve met the requirements for safe operation.

 Another advantage is the detailed information the tools offer, easily summarized into metrics, charts, and dashboards.
 It can provide senior management with current data that provides early warning of potential problems and key insights for decision-making.